 I have a track record of creating novel solutions across a wide set of industry problems from digital art to fintech to racing cars.
 I use design-driven innovation to reinvent products or even entire business lines via the application of advanced computation (e.g. AI).

-Coming from a signal processing background, data is my “first language.”
+I come from a signal processing background, so data-processing is my “first language.”
 I am also a “data person”.
-However, I am also well schooled in “design thinking” and psychology etc. I prefer to fuse data-driven analysis with design-driven innovation.
+However, I am also well schooled in “design thinking” and psychology etc. I prefer to fuse data-driven “bottom-up” analysis with “top-down” design-driven innovation.

 1. Establish the true mandate.

 What do you *really* want?
 This is always the starting point.
-Everyone says “we want to innovate” but seldom do they articulate the real constraints.
-Via a series of conversations with executive sponsor(s), I tease out the true mandate for change.
-This is often tricky.
-But if I don’t see a real mandate for change, I walk away.
-I have no desire to get paid $$$ for delivering slides that will never translate into value.
+Everyone says “we want to get better at X” but seldom do they articulate the real constraints.
+Via a series of conversations with executive sponsor(s), I tease out the true mandate with constraints, which is often a tricky process and conversation.
+If I don’t see a meaningful mandate, I walk away.
+I have no desire to get paid $$$ for work that will never translate into value.
 Life’s too short for vanity projects.

-Clients know their business the best.
-Well, kind of.
-They know its current parameters, but often via a biased, dogmatic or historical lens.
-I tease out current capabilities so that I can begin to fit them into a different framing – i.e. one of advanced computation.
-This step includes a kind of “digital what-if” – i.e. if X is the digital future of Y (e.g. some pivotal capability or market characteristic) then how might that impact our view of capabilities (Y).
+Clients know their business the best, but often via a biased, dogmatic, historical and diffused set of filters.
+I tease out current capabilities so that I can begin to fit appropriate innovations.
+This step includes a kind of “digital what-if”, like if X is the digital future of Y (e.g. some pivotal capability or market characteristic) then how might that impact our view of the business?

-Irrespective of what a client tells me about their business, I develop an independent view of the landscape with the goal of unearthing foundational limits.
-For example, if the core of a client’s financial business (say) is essentially aggregating data, then I will explore the limits of aggregation if we apply any amount of computation.
+Irrespective of what a client tells me about their business, I often develop an independent view of the landscape with the goal of unearthing scope and limits.
+For example, if the core of a client’s financial business is essentially aggregating data, then I will explore the limits of aggregation were we to apply infinite resources.
 Are these limits informational, process, speed, or something else?
-Then I explore these limits as modulated by computation and interpret the possibilities for the business.
-Repeating this over a range of core business processes, I construct a digital landscape of the future of the business.
+I then explore these limits in order to interpret the possibilities.
+Doing this over a range of core processes, I construct a digital landscape of possible business futures.

-Via a process akin to design-driven innovation, I frame your industry category in terms of its product futures.
-Design-driven innovation is not a product development methodology, like “lean” (which is overrated anyhow).
-It is an attempt to unveil the actual meaning of a current product and/or intended innovation in the “mind of the market.
+Via a process akin to design-driven innovation, I attempt to unveil the actual meaning of a current product and/or intended innovation in the “mind of the market.”
 For example, perhaps a financial loan product is really an “insurance policy” in the mind of its users.
-In which case, the “insurance qualities” of that product might become its design-driven purpose.
-This might entail looking more broadly at the theme of “insurance” (as a set of user mental states) and seeing how it might be re-imagined via the use of computational technologies.
-This approach typically reveals a set of possible product strategies.
+In which case, the “insurance properties” of that product might become its design-driven purpose.
+This might entail looking more broadly at the theme of “insurance” and seeing how it might be re-imagined via the use of advanced technologies, like AI, etc.

-Finally, I synthesize the digital landscape and product strategy framework in order to describe a set of digitally-native strategic futures.
-To be clear, I seldom make strong recommendations at this point as it causes a bias in the process.
-Rather, I aim to expose a set of proposals via what I call “pillars of change”.
+Finally, I synthesize the above steps into a set of digital product and tech initiatives.
+I typically aim to expose a set of proposals via what I call “pillars of change”.
 These are themes around which an actual strategy might be constructed to make use of the specific product/tech proposals.
-It is seldom my place to state a strategy, but rather to suggest what it could be via “digitally emergent” ways of operating.
+It is seldom my place to state a strategy, but rather to suggest what it could be given the above synthesis.